 A cheese plate is usually passed around the table, so there is a specific route that it is supposed to take.
 The plate should be passed from the oldest to the youngest, all the female guests first, and then males.
 (This is better than our female wine controversy, so we’ll take it!)

 Hopefully, you enjoyed reading about the French cheese etiquette rules, and I wish you luck in avoiding any cheese-gate incidents!
+You can read more about the different types of French cheeses here.

 A bientôt and bon appétit!